n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.kobotoolbox.md

+---
+title: KoBo Toolbox node - n8n Documentation
+description: Documentation for the KoBo Toolbox node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # KoBo Toolbox

 The KoBo Toolbox node allows you to automate work in KoBo Toolbox, and integrate KoBo Toolbox with other applications. n8n has built-in support for a wide range of KoBo Toolbox features, including creating, updating, deleting, and getting files, forms, hooks, and submissions.